Immersion Performance

 Writer/Director/Installations

-This past weekend I was a part of the most electrifying and brutal theater performances of my theater going life.
-It was all thanks to a group called Dead White Zombies.
-The performance I lived was an immersion piece staged in an abandoned crack house in Dallas.
+The most electrifying and brutal theater performances of my theater-going life.
+The performance I lived was staged in an abandoned crack house in Dallas.
 And it defies all the words.
 I have spent the last three days desperately searching for ways to describe it.

 —K102 FM Radio

-Written, directed, cast, and produced by Riccio and brought to life by a host of immensely talented actors, T.N.B. is frightening, sickening, humorous, unnerving, disturbing, and astonishing.
-No other company is experimenting with the kind of intellectually stirring and socially urgent content matter that Dead White Zombies so brazenly tackles.
-It is, arguably, the most significant artistic contribution to the Dallas community because of its experimentation, radicalism, and fearlessness.
+No other company is experimenting with the kind of intellectually stirring and socially urgent content that Dead White Zombies so brazenly tackles.
+Because of its experimentation, radicalism, and fearlessness.
+It is arguably the most significant artistic contribution to the Dallas community.

 —Theatre Jones